This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 Check-in is at 2 pm so I sat outside in the sun, enjoying the view for an hour until my room was ready.
 I booked the standard double, the other options are standard single, junior suite and suite.
 I got lucky with my room, 403, because it was on the end and had a window perfectly framing the church across town as you can see below.
 The two rooms next to me didn’t have a great view from inside as far as I could see.

 On the patio shared by the three rooms, there were small tables and chairs where I enjoyed many hours in the sun working and again just marveling at the view.
+One of the definite advantages of digital nomad life.
 Breakfast was served every day from 7-10 and it was a nice spread.
 My favorite was the focaccia with ham and cheese.

 Throughout the day the church bells would ring and it was such a magical experience.
 I’m not religious at all but standing in this dreamy place, listening to the sound echo in the valley, watching people stop in their tracks to enjoy the moment, I have no words.